YunjieH/EC-601-Proj2a/README.md

 In the Twiter each user will have three names: id user_id and screen_name.
 This function is use to convert between this three name.
 In another word, if we know one of three name, we can get other two names by this function.

+## function4 word ana
+This file is a test of google NLP api.
+I usde google NLP to analyze natural language.
+The text i use is 'nice food'.
+The result is 0.899, which is very positive.

+## user story.
+The owner of the restaurant can use my program to determine what types of restaurants are popular in this area.
+First use twiter api get the tweets about different type of food in this area.
+Then use google NLP find the most positive one.